MolotovCherry/Android-ImageMagick7/README.md

 - Edit your build configuration under [`Application.mk`](https://github.com/cherryleafroad/Android-ImageMagick7/blob/master/Application.mk) to your liking, then (next step below)
 - Use your CMD in the root and execute `build-release.bat`.
 Sorry, the build only currently works on Windows because I didn't have time to test the make files under Linux.
 Contributions are welcome.

 - Want an easy way to build the project with minimal work?
 Fork the repo, change the config file, then use github actions to build it, and download the build artifacts.
-Pretty much almost no setup required to change the config. :)
+Pretty much almost no setup required in order to build. :)

 # FAQ